 Students will take compulsory modules for either vertebrate or invertebrate study.

-- Aquaculture and Fisheries: the global importance of aquaculture with fisheries industries worldwide.
+- Aquaculture and Fisheries: the global importance of aquaculture and fisheries industries worldwide.

-- Health and Disease Vertebrates or Health and Disease Invertebrates: the factors that influence disease processes in cultured fish or invertebrates.
+- Health and Disease - Vertebrates or Health and Disease - Invertebrates: the factors that influence disease processes in cultured fish or invertebrates.

-Students choose two optional modules.
+Students choose two of the following optional modules:

 - Management, Husbandry and Sustainability: production management and business management of modern aquaculture practices.

 - Markets, Products, Processing and Food Safety: advanced knowledge of aquaculture markets, products, processing and food safety.